 Requests made from the 1 February of the academic year to import BTEC Higher National MLN unit(s) into each BTEC Higher National title that has already been delivered and assessed against will be subject to an exceptional award fee of £250.
 Late MLN unit requests must be authorised by Pearson’s BTEC Higher National and Pearson’s regulatory teams.

-If you are interested in developing a locally devised unit, please complete the form found on the link below and return it to email@example.com.
+If you are interested in commissioning a BTEC Higher National qualification, please complete the SRQ1 form below and return it to firstname.lastname@example.org.